open-planning/roboplan/docs/source/getting_started/contributor_guide.rst

 On Coding Assistant Usage
 -------------------------

-Coding assistants such as Claude Code, GitHub Copilot, etc. are totally fine to use!
+Coding assistants such as Claude Code, GitHub Copilot, etc. are powerful tools that contributors are welcome to use!
+However, be advised that *you are ultimately responsible for your code*.
-However, please make sure you aren't just "vibe coding" large changes without checking your work.
+Please make sure you aren't just "vibe coding" changes without reviewing your work first.

-The maintainers reviewing your pull requests will push back on contributions that are obviously AI generated without verification.
+The maintainers will close contributions that are obviously AI generated without verification.